JetBrains/jetbrains_guide/sites/intellij-guide/contents/tips/2021.1/tips.md

-IntelliJ IDEA can find places in our code that can use pattern matching for instance.
-There were some changes to this feature in #JDK16 which are fully catered for in IntelliJ IDEA 2021.1.

-#JDK16 #2021.1 #GettingToKnowIntelliJ

-IntelliJ IDEA shows deprecated methods that are marked for removal with a red strikethrough. #JDK16 has marked the wrapper class constructors for removal, so you'll see these with a red strikethrough in IntelliJ IDEA.
-IntelliJ IDEA can automatically replace these with a better approach.

-#JDK16 #GettingToKnowIntelliJ

 #JDK16 introduced some new methods on the Streams API.
 IntelliJ IDEA shows us places that can use the new methods and can automatically convert the code.